 What form(s) does this medication come in?

 Each gram of cream contains betamethasone dipropionate USP equivalent to 0.5 mg of betamethasone in a water-miscible base.
-Nonmedicinal ingredients: cetostearyl alcohol, chlorocresol, mineral oil, monobasic sodium phosphate, phosphoric acid, polyethylene glycol 1000 monocetyl ether, sodium hydroxide, water, and white petrolatum.
+Nonmedicinal ingredients: cetostearyl alcohol, chlorocresol, liquid paraffin, macrogol cetostearyl ether, mineral oil, phosphoric acid, phosphate dihydrate, sodium dihydrogen, sodium hydroxide, water and white soft paraffin.

 Each gram of lotion contains betamethasone dipropionate USP equivalent to 0.5 mg of betamethasone.
 Nonmedicinal ingredients: carbomer 934P, isopropyl alcohol, sodium hydroxide to adjust pH, and water.

 Each gram of ointment contains betamethasone dipropionate USP equivalent to 0.5 mg (0.05%) betamethasone USP, in a lanolin-free base.
-Nonmedicinal ingredients: white petrolatum.
+Nonmedicinal ingredients: liquid paraffin, and white soft paraffin

 How should I use this medication?